amandomoreno/food-API-project1/README.md

 #### Technology: HTML, CSS, JavaScript

 #### Icebox:

-I would like to add a category description from the image being rendered and create an empty array to store the advise, while rendering a new advise in it's place.
+- [ ] category description from the image being rendered
+- [ ] rendering a new images in it's place, while removing old images
+- [ ] rendering a new advise in it's place, while removing old advise
+- [ ] improved responsive deisgn